uhm-descartes/ee342/morea/discrete-rv/assessment-drv.md

       variable?
 	 * What is $${\mathbb E} N$$?

-	 Now we have a very similar looking problem, but we will only specify the probability space partially.
+	 Now we will pose a very similar looking problem, but we will only specify the probability space partially.
 Specifying models partially is quite realistic---in many applications, we cannot truly get the full picture, but we still need to know what we can